 2. Purposeful change makers

-Leaders who can answer the question “why digital transformation” are more apt to bring their businesses along.
+Leaders who can answer the question “why" of digital transformation are more apt to bring their businesses along.
 The successful digital leaders must have all the reasons ready why they should be rethinking the way they do business.
 It shouldn’t be like that, ‘we are adding technology just to say we have new technology’ instead it should be ‘we are utilizing technology to remain competitive and push us towards innovation’.

 3. Forward looking vision